-That is why a few years ago when I was looking at memory foam mattress options, I sorted through all the different options to find 6 memory foam mattresses,that met all my various criteria, to put to the test.
+A few years ago when I was looking at memory foam mattress options, I sorted through all the different options and found 6 memory foam mattresses that met all my various criteria (as I set out in detail above).

 What are people actually saying about their experience with our mattress?
 While there isn't room to post all the reviews on this buying guide page -- you can read all the reviews on the right side of the 10" Memory Foam Mattress page -- here is one recent example:

 "My fiance and I searched for a long time for a new mattress when we finally found this one.
 We couldn't be happier!
 It honestly saved our relationship and my health.

 We bought the king size.
 We are both taller people (5'8'' and 6'2'') who love our own space when sleeping and do not like to be disturbed.
 His tossing and turning was killing me as I could feel every movement on our old mattress, my back was so sore, and my migraines were getting worse night by night.

 We tried other memory foam mattresses in the store, but couldn't fathom paying those prices with a wedding to save for.